rails/rails/guides/source/action_controller_advanced_topics.md

 config.filter_redirect.concat ['s3.amazonaws.com', /private_path/]
 ```

 Matching URLs will be replaced with `[FILTERED]`.
-However, if you only wish to filter the parameters, not the whole URLs,
+However, if you only wish to filter the parameters, not the whole URLs, you can use parameter filtering.
-please take a look at [Parameters Filtering](#parameters-filtering).

 Force HTTPS Protocol
 --------------------